SublimeText/Ceedling/README.md

 |`ctrl+super-right` | Cycle through module files |

 To use these key mappings go to `Preferences » Package Settings » Ceedling » Key Bindings`.
-Copy the commented bindings from the left panel the User `Default.sublime-keymap` on the right and uncomment by selecting then `Edit » Comments » Toggle Block Comments`.
+Copy the commented bindings from the left panel to the User `Default.sublime-keymap` on the right and uncomment by selecting then `Edit » Comments » Toggle Block Comments`.

+See the [Key Bindings](https://www.sublimetext.com/docs/key_bindings.html) documetation for more information on setting key assignments.

 ### Commands